deis/postgres/README.md

 # About

 This component is a PostgreSQL database for use in Kubernetes.
 It builds on the official [postgres](https://registry.hub.docker.com/_/postgres/) Docker image.
-While it's intended for use inside of the Deis open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster or even as a standlone Docker container.
+While it's intended for use inside of the Deis open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster or even as a standalone Docker container.

 # Development